LuCeHe/covid19_gpt2/README.md

 Finetuning GPT-2 on [Allen Institute Covid19 dataset](https://allenai.org/data/cord-19) to generate text about the recent scientific literature.
 Ideally the goal is to make an automatic scientist.
 If it is first finetuned on a larger scientific dataset and then finetuned on the covid19 dataset the connections that the algorithm would make would be more interesting.

 # how to use this code
+1. clone the repository with `git clone https://github.com/LuCeHe/covid19_gpt2`, get inside the folder and run `pip install -r requirements.txt`
-1. run `reformat_data.py` to download the dataset and reformat it in the convenient way to use [HuggingFace](https://huggingface.co/) library
+2. run `reformat_data.py` to download the dataset and reformat it in the convenient way to use [HuggingFace](https://huggingface.co/) library
-2. run the following command for finetuning gpt2:
+3. run the following command for finetuning gpt2:

 ```pythonscript
 python run_language_modeling.py \